Trump suggests McConnell step aside if major legislation isn't passed

 A pro-Trump super PAC threatened to run adds against Nevada Sen. Dean Heller, one of the wavering Republicans senators during the health care debate.
 And one of Trump's top donors has contributed $300,000 to Kelli Ward — a primary opponent of Arizona Senator Jeff Flake, who already faces a potentially difficult re-election race and has been an outspoken Republican critic of the president.

 Republicans are coming to McConnell's defense.
-The longest serving Republican senator, Sen. Orrin Hatch, R-Utah, who was one of the first senators to come out in support of Trump during the campaign, tweeted Thursday his support of McConnell.
+The longest serving Republican senator, Sen. Orrin Hatch, R-Utah, who was one of the first senators to come out in support of Trump during the campaign, called McConnell "the best leader we’ve had in my time in the Senate."